marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

         * Leave the rest as default and go to the next page
     + Leave Storage as default and go to the next page
     + In Tags, create a tag with *Key* : Name and *Value* : PublicEC2-1"
-    + In the security group name the sg as *SG-Public-1* and for SSH rule, change the source to MyIP
+    + In the security group name the sg as *SG-Public-1* and for SSH rule, change the source to MyIP.
     + In the Review and Launch page, click *Launch* and select the same KP as for the private instance

-Now, you have to copy those steps to create the same environment in the second VPC, with the exception of the public instance because we will use the public instance in VPC-1 to login to the private instances of both VPC-1 and VPC-2.
+Now, you have to copy those steps to create the same environment in the second VPC, with the exception of the public instance because we will use the public instance in VPC-1 to login to the private instances of both VPC-1 and VPC-2, so a single public instance across 2 VPCs is enough in this context.